ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 To configure the log configurations, you must customize the **log** section in the *sysdig-agent-configmap.yaml* file.

-The Sysdig agent generates log entries in */opt/draios/logs/draios.log*.
+The monitoring agent generates log entries in */opt/draios/logs/draios.log*.
 * The log file rotates when it reaches 10MB in size.
 * The 10 most recent log files are kept.
 The date-stamp that is appended to the filename is used to determine which files to keep.